KhronosGroup/MoltenVK/Docs/MoltenVK_Runtime_UserGuide.md

 <a name="install_vksdk"></a>
 ### Install *MoltenVK* replacing the Vulkan SDK .dylib

 There are a few potential issues when building **MoltenVK** to replace the version installed via the *[Vulkan SDK](https://vulkan.lunarg.com/sdk/home)* standard install process, which lives in `/usr/local/lib/libMoltenVK.dylib`.

 1. You must *remove* the existing `.dylib` file before copying the new one, because of the way that the gatekeeper system works to prevent malicious overwriting of files in standard locations such as `/usr/local`:

 ```bash
 $ sudo rm /usr/local/lib/libMoltenVK.dylib
 $ sudo cp Package/Release/MoltenVK/dylib/macOS/libMoltenVK.dylib /usr/local/lib
 ```

 If you do not do the remove first, your application will terminate immediately with a singularly unhelpful `Killed: 9` message.
+Alternatively, moving the existing `.dylib` to a backup name and making a symbolic link to the Package location above is particularly useful for repeated building and testing.

 2. Do *not* copy the `MoltenVK_icd.json` file from the newly-built package to `/usr/local/share/vulkan/icd.d` -- it will not work and will result in errors about not being able to initialize the instance.
 The one installed by Vulkan SDK uses a relative path to specify the location of the `.dylib`, whereas the one in the package specifies it in the same directory.

 3. The default config for command-line build has verbose logging info turned on -- if you want it to be like the original, use this command for building:

 ```bash
 $ make macos MVK_CONFIG_LOG_LEVEL=1